-The EPA cautions against burning old railroad ties.
+If you have old railroad ties on your property that you want to get rid of, you should never burn them.
 Burning can release toxins in the air, which can be dangerous to respiratory health.
-The agency also advises avoiding inhaling sawdust from creosote treated wood.
+You should also avoid inhaling sawdust from creosote treated wood.

-Every year, 825 million pounds of coal tar creosote are used as a wood preservative in the U.S. for the majority for railroad ties.
 Polycyclic aromatic hydrocarbons (PAHs) are among 300 chemicals in creosote.
 PAHs are the same carcinogens contained in cigarette smoke, a known carcinogen.
-The EPA warns against inhaling creosote vapors, which can be released by heat.
+You should avoid inhaling creosote vapors, which can be released by heat.
 The vapors of creosote tars can build up, as in chimneys.
-Railroad ties should never be burned in fireplaces.
+Railroad ties should never be burned in fireplaces or outdoors.

 Water Contamination Dangers

 Railroad ties can leach creosote into soil and water systems.
 Eating food or drinking water with high levels of creosote may cause burning in the mouth and throat, stomach pains, severe skin irritation, convulsions, and kidney and liver problems in humans.
 If the creosote leaches into the groundwater, it can adversely affect the ecosystem and the water quality.
 Sealing creosote-treated wood may help a little, but the chemicals may still find their way into the soil and groundwater.
 Railroad ties that are oozing creosote or smell strongly aren't safe to use.